RenaSchott/Project2-JSGame/README.md

 - The site was tested on different browsers: Chrome and Firefox.
 - The DevTools confirmed that the page looks good and is functional on different screen sizes.
 - I confirmed that the page is readable.
-- The menu is easy to understand.
-- I confirmed the function of the form page.

 ### Validator testing